UPDATED on May 13, 2021

 This guide breaks down all of your options for live streaming TNT with Roku, Amazon Fire TV Stick (or Cube), Apple TV, Android TV, game consoles, iPhones and Android smartphones.

-Nobody wants to be missing new episodes of Animal Kingdom or NBA basketball.
+Nobody wants to be missing new episodes of Animal Kingdom when Season 5 arrives in July, or NBA basketball.
 The good news is you don’t have to.
 There are more ways to stream TNT than ever before, and your options are cheaper than paying Comcast, Spectrum or some other cable provider.